The Society's 250th Year

 250th Anniversary Dinner

-It is also intended to hold a celebratory dinner at Trinity House, on 8th September 2021, for members and their guests.
+A celebratory dinner was held at Trinity House, on 8th September 2021, for members and their guests.

 For many years the Society has awarded a Smeaton Medal.
 In keeping with our current themes